Prem Nazir: Death

-It was during the late 1980s that Nazir, despite being a person with no political affiliations, campaigned rigorously for a running candidate in politics who happened to be a close friend of his.
-Due to his sincerity, dedication and tireless nature to help people in need, Nazir, who was a diabetic, failed to have proper food at times as he placed his mission much above his health.
-However all this took a toll on this and he became admitted to Vijaya hospital due to peptic ulcer which happens due to irregularity of having food.
-During that stint many of his fans had come to see him and since it was impossible in those days to contain a large following people just poured in to check the well being of their favorite actor.
-In that crowd it is said that there was a person who had measles and had freshly bathed which would increase the germs to spread.
-Nazir in his weak physique contracted it and this led his feeble condition to deteriorate further.
-Even though valiant attempts were made like trying to bring medicines from abroad to treat him, it all ended up in fiasco and the Nithya Haritha Nayakan died in the early hours of 16 January 1989, aged 62.
-His dead body was transported via aeroplane to Thiruvananthapuram, and via a special bus to his native land, where he was buried with full state honours.
+It was during the late 1980s, during a time that Nazir campaigned rigorously for a running candidate in politics, he was admitted to Vijaya Hospital in Chennai due to duodenal ulcer.
+Unfortunately, during treatment he contracted measles, which caused his condition to deteriorate further.
+Nazir died in the early hours of 16 January 1989, aged 59.
+His body was transported to Thiruvananthapuram, where he was buried at Kattumurakkal Juma Masjid, Chirayinkeezhu with full state honours.

 Awards

-Prem Nazir won his only Kerala State Film Award in 1981; He won Filmfare Special Award - South for numerous films in 1976 and he won a Special Jury Award for the supporting role he played in the film Vida Parayum Munbe.
+Prem Nazir won his only Kerala State Film Award in 1981, a Special Jury Award for the films Vida Parayum Munpe and Parvathy; He won Filmfare Special Award - South for numerous films in 1976 and he won a Special Jury Award for the supporting role he played in the film Vida Parayum Munpe.
 He was awarded the Padma Bhushan in 1983 by the President of India in recognition of distinguished services of a high order to the nation in his field (acting).
 The Prem Nazir Award was initiated in his memory, in 1992, for excellence in contributions to the Malayalam cinema Industry.
 He has also held the position of National Film Award jury in 1985.